The fast facts:

 Grade 1 is only a strain.
 The ankle is usually tender for a few days but often recovers without problems within 1 to 2 weeks at most.

-Physical testing for ankle injuries
+Physical tests for ankle injuries

-There are a number of described tests to understand possible ankle ligament damage:
+There are a number of tests described to understand possible ankle ligament damage:

 Squeeze test from syndesmose: